rackerlabs/docs-style-guide/style-guide/screenshots/screenshot-guidelines.rst

 -  Tables created in another authoring tool

--  The captured screen is volatile and likely to chage frequently.
+-  A screen that is volatile and likely to chage frequently

 Screenshot alternatives
 ~~~~~~~~~~~~~~~~~~~~~~~